DataJuggler/TransparencyMaker/README.md

 # Install Version

 I will make an install and put it on my website as soon as I get a chance.
-If anyone would like an install, create an issue on this project and / or leave a comment on any of my YOuTube videos and I will expedite the install.
+If anyone would like an install, create an issue on this project and / or leave a comment on any of my YouTube videos and I will expedite the install.

 # Transparency Maker Videos on my Channel